Abraham Laverton: Early life

 Born in Trowbridge in 1819, and baptized into the Church of England on 9 October, Laverton was one of the four sons of William Laverton, a master weaver, and his wife Penelope Davis, who had married in Trowbridge in October 1803.
 Laverton grew up there in Newtown.
 Apart from three brothers, he also had a sister, Charlotte.
 In March 1825 his mother died, aged 41.

-As well as being a weaver, Laverton’s father was a contractor with clothiers, sharing his contracts with other weavers.
+As well as being a weaver, Laverton's father was a contractor with clothiers, sharing his contracts with other weavers.
 The Laverton children had some education, but in their youth they also worked as weavers.
 Abraham gained a job in the counting house of Court Mill, Trowbridge, before moving to Sheppards Mill, Frome, where he worked in sales and made contacts useful in his later career.

 William Laverton, of Newtown, Trowbridge, died in October 1842, leaving property valued at less than £200.

 Mill owner

 In 1849, Laverton leased the Angel Mill, Westbury, from the trustees of William Matravers and converted it to produce cloth.
 In 1852 he bought the mill, while in the same year James Wilson, the Whig Member of Parliament for Westbury, and his brother William bought Bitham Mill in the same town.
 In 1856, the Wilson brothers sold their mill to Laverton.
-For part of the middle of the 19th century he also owned Boyer's Mill, Westbury.
+For a time in the middle of the century he also owned Boyer's Mill, Westbury.
 As well as being a manufacturer, Laverton was a speculative buyer of cloth and wool.